Multiple Addictions: Mixing Alcohol With Pills

 As a purer form of MDMA, moon rocks interact strongly and unpredictably with alcohol.
 Since MDMA is an amphetamine, moon rocks stimulate users and prevent them from realizing how intoxicated they really are, which can lead to excessive drinking and alcohol poisoning.

 Mixing alcohol and moon rocks also makes users think they can drive a vehicle, since they don’t feel drunk, either physically or mentally.
 The powerfully stimulating properties of moon rocks suppress alcohol’s sedative effects while increasing its stimulating influence on the central nervous system.
 Heart palpitations, hyperventilation, hallucinations, and shock are other potential health issues arising from mixing alcohol and moon rocks.
 If you are suffering from multiple addictions, help is available 24/7.
-Call this number for a free personal consultation for yourself or a loved one 866-480-4328.
+Call our rehab for multiple addictions in FL for a free personal consultation for yourself or a loved one 800-338-5770.

 Mixing Alcohol and Ecstasy